waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Fly Menu Order:** I have been assuming the list of flyable locations is in a fixed, static order.
 I need to test if this order can change based on my current location or other factors.

 ## B. Tool Development Ideas
-- **`select_fly_destination`:** A tool to automate navigating the Fly menu.
-It would take the current screen text and a target city as input, and output the precise sequence of 'Up' or 'Down' presses required, followed by an 'A' press.
-This would prevent manual errors and speed up travel.
+- **`use_hm_from_party_menu`:** A tool to automate the multi-step process of using a field move like Cut or Fly.
+It would take the Pokémon's name and the move/destination as input, parse the menu, and execute the necessary navigation to use the move.
+This consolidates previous ideas for Fly and general HM usage.
 - **Respawning Obstacles:** Cuttable trees respawn after a certain amount of time or after changing maps, as observed with the tree at Cerulean City (20, 29).

 ## C. Puzzle Solving & Agent Usage